-A journey to becoming a skilled sailor.
+Our journey to becoming skilled sailors.
 Explore our training courses below.

 Day Skipper Qualification